willrettig36/willrettig36/README.md

 ### Hi there 👋
 I am a student athlete at Denison University.
-I am majoring in Data Analytics with a concentration in Sports Analytics with a minor in psychology.
+I am majoring in Data Analytics with a concentration in Sports Psychology.
 I hope to one day work in a Major League baseball organization.
-I am currently involved in Mission34 and DSAAC on campus outside of baseball.
+I am currently involved in Mission34 and DSAAC on campus outside of playing on the varsity baseball team.
-I have experience with Python and R.
+I have experience with Python, R and SQL.

 <!--
 **willrettig36/willrettig36** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.